conversation over borders

 We believe in bridging borders through conversation.

-We believe in ensuring that everyone has equal opportunities to thrive in their new lives in the UK.
+We want to ensure that everyone has equal opportunities to thrive in their new lives in the UK.

-We do this through providing one-to-one online befriending, English classes, peer support groups and digital inclusion support, to tackle loneliness and upskill our community.
+We strive for this through providing one-to-one online befriending, English classes, refugee-led mental health support and digital inclusion, to tackle social isolation and upskill our community.

-We bring together refugees and asylum seekers with the wider community to spark cross-cultural dialogue and show that we have more in common than we do separating us.
+We bring together forcibly displaced people with volunteers across the UK to spark cross-cultural dialogue and show that we have more in common than we do separating us.

 "Now I feel as if I take a step forward every day.
 Now I'm starting to feel alive and I'm starting to feel my life has meaning.
 You may see these things as simple, but we see them as great things that have great value and impact on us.